 When it comes to travelling in the U.K., there’s plenty to see and do, from the spectacular scenery to the sprawling urban cities.
 Yet the best that the U.K. has to offer most often comes in the form of events and festivities — pop-up experiences that may only be around for a day or two.
 To not miss any of these events, you need to know what to look for, and the dates to arrive.

 The rugby Six Nations runs into its 19th series this year but has been running in other formats since 1883.
 Current champions England return to defend against five of Europe’s greatest teams: Wales, Scotland, Ireland, France and Italy.
 The series runs from the 3rd February until the 17th March.
 A great game to catch would be between the two favourites England and Wales at Twickenham Stadium in London, though there are plenty of other games in London and elsewhere.
-Check the rugby Six Nations fixtures to find the games that you can attend.

 Sports fans have plenty of choices in the U.K., so if you’re not into rugby, don’t despair.
 The FA Cup Final is held at Wembley on the 19th May, and although it’s impossible to know at this stage which teams will be competing, the football is always at its finest.